Laptops · Resale guide

 Essential Checks

-- SSD Health: Download and run “CrystalDiskInfo” (free).
+cmd, thenpowercfg /batteryreport.
+Open the generated HTML file to see design capacity, full charge capacity, and cycle count.
+Under 300 cycles is good for this age. - SSD Health: Download and run CrystalDiskInfo.
 Check the “Health Status” for the SSD.
 “Good” is what you want; “Caution” or “Bad” means walk away.

-- Dead Pixel Test: Open a web browser, go to a dead pixel test website.
-Cycle through full-screen red, green, blue, white, and black backgrounds at max brightness to spot any stuck or dead pixels.
+- Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
+Look for any stuck or dead pixels.

-- Test All Ports: Plug in a USB drive to all USB-A and USB-C ports, an HDMI monitor, and headphones into the audio jack.
-If it has an SD card slot, test that too.
+- Test All Ports: Plug in a USB drive to all USB-A and USB-C ports, an HDMI monitor, headphones, and any SD card slots.
+Verify they all work.

-- Keyboard Test: Open Notepad and type every single key, including function keys (Fn combinations), numpad, and modifier keys.
-Listen for any double-typing or unresponsive keys.
+- Keyboard Check: Open Notepad and type every single key, including function keys (Fn + F1-F12).
+Watch for missed inputs or double-typing.

-- Webcam and Speakers: Join a quick video call (e.g., Google Meet in a browser) to test both the webcam and built-in speakers simultaneously.
+- Speakers & Webcam: Join a quick Google Meet or Zoom call to test both the microphone, speakers, and webcam simultaneously.

-- Hinge Condition: Gently open and close the lid several times.
-It should move smoothly without creaking, excessive wobble, or feeling loose.
-The lid should stay put at any angle.
+- Hinge Check: Gently open and close the lid several times.
+It should move smoothly without creaking, stiffness, or excessive wobble, and stay firm at any angle.

-- Swollen Battery Check: Place the laptop on a perfectly flat surface.
-Press lightly on all four corners of the bottom case.
-If it rocks or feels uneven, the battery might be swelling, which is a fire hazard.
+- Check for Swollen Battery: Place the laptop on a perfectly flat surface.
+If it rocks or the trackpad area bulges, the battery is swollen and needs immediate replacement.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under a bright light and look at the keys from an angle.
-Heavily-used keys like WASD, Spacebar, E, T, A, S will develop a visible shine where the matte texture has worn off.
-A “barely used” laptop with shiny keys means it’s seen far more action than claimed—expect ₹3,000-₹5,000 off for the discrepancy.
-If some keys are shiny but others are pristine in an odd pattern, the keyboard might have been partially replaced, which could hide a liquid spill.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
+Heavily-used keys like WASD, spacebar, E, T, A, S will develop a visible shine as their matte texture wears off.
+A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
+If some keys are shiny but others are pristine in unusual patterns, the keyboard might have been partially replaced.
+Expect to negotiate ₹2,000-₹4,000 down if this is inconsistent with claimed use.

-THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and then gently let go.
-It should stay firmly in place without falling open or closed.
-If it sags, wobbles excessively, or drops, the hinge mechanism is worn from heavy use or potential drop damage.
-A loose hinge often indicates impending failure and can cost ₹4,000-₹8,000 to repair, sometimes involving parts of the chassis.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
+It should stay firmly in place.
+If it falls open or closed with little resistance, the hinge mechanism is worn out from heavy use or potential drop damage.
+Hinge repairs can be complex and expensive, often requiring partial chassis disassembly.
+Missing this could be a ₹4,000-₹8,000 repair bill.

-THE DISPLAY HALO TEST: Load a pitch-black image in fullscreen mode at maximum brightness in a dark room.
-Look for any lighter areas, especially at the edges or corners.
-This is “backlight bleed.”
-Minor bleed is common, but excessive bright corners or large blotches indicate display damage from pressure or a poor-quality replacement screen.
-Severe bleed can drop the value by ₹5,000-₹10,000.
+THE DISPLAY HALO TEST (Backlight Bleed): Open a pitch-black image in fullscreen mode with maximum brightness, in a dark room.
+Look for lighter areas or “halos” at the edges or corners of the screen.
+This is called backlight bleed.
+While some is normal for IPS panels, excessive bright corners can indicate display damage from pressure or a poorly seated replacement screen.
+Significant bleed can reduce value by ₹3,000-₹6,000.

-THE BOTTOM SCREW CHECK: Carefully inspect the screws on the bottom panel of the laptop.
-If they show tool marks, scratches, or are slightly different colors/types, the laptop has been opened.
-This isn’t always bad (could be a RAM/SSD upgrade), but it’s crucial to ask the seller why.
-If they deny it was opened but the screws tell a different story, it’s a sign of dishonesty—proceed with extreme caution or walk away, as hidden issues could be present.
+THE BOTTOM SCREW CHECK: Carefully inspect the screws on the bottom case of the laptop.
+If they show tool marks, scratches, or are slightly different colors (indicating non-original replacements), the laptop has been opened.
+This isn’t always bad (could be RAM/SSD upgrade or thermal repaste), but always ask the seller WHY.
+If they deny it was opened but the screws tell a different story, walk away.
+This could hide a cheap repair or liquid damage, costing you ₹5,000-₹15,000 or more in future repairs.

 Common Scams to Watch For (India 2026)

-Fake Extended Warranty Claims: Sellers might claim the laptop has an extended warranty or a third-party protection plan that is still active.
-Always verify any warranty claims directly on the ASUS support website using the serial number.
-For a 3-year-old laptop, almost all warranties will have expired.
-Don’t pay extra for non-existent coverage.
+Fake Extended Warranty Claims: Sellers might claim the laptop has an extended warranty or ASUS Care+ that is still active.
+Always verify the warranty status directly on the ASUS support website using the laptop’s serial number.
+Do not rely on screenshots or seller’s word alone.

 Seller’s Guide — How to Maximize Your ASUS ROG Strix G16 Resale